artemsheludko/flexible-jekyll/_posts/2020-08-17-a-quarter-of-texts.md

 Jekyll is a framework for building static sites, built with Ruby.
 That means there is no database, no login accounts, no personalization for premium users.
 There is none.
 However, I did add comment section, via Disqus, you see that guy in a lot of blogs.

 The win with a static site is it’s super fast.
 And non-hackable, because there’s no database, there’s no user data, there's nothing to steal.

-Even though that Jekyll/blog is the latest thing I’ve been working on.
-I still prioritize email newsletter, because it’s so lean, and personalized.
-Also, due to the limitations of emails, no one can run scripts on your device, leaving out the possibility of malware or anything suspicious (Do know that opening attachments and links from spooky senders can do that, reading contents can cause no harm.
+Even though the [Jekyll/blog](https://ohyash.github.io/KnowledgeDay/) is the latest thing I’ve been working on.
+I still prioritize email newsletter, because it’s so weightless, and personalized.
+Also, for your benefit due to the limitations of emails, no one can run scripts on your device, leaving out the possibility of malware or anything suspicious (Do know that opening attachments and links from spooky senders can do that, reading contents can cause no harm.
 You’re safe with me).

 One thing to mention here, Anubhav, a fellow reader has joined hands with me to work on a project that sits behind the blog.
 It will not change anything for the blog readers but will make things easier.
 Exciting times ahead! (for me) :D

 -----

 That was it for today, I may not have shared much of internet knowledge today, but you know.
 Occasionally, it’s okay to talk and not just share internet guides… Which means I’m also suggesting response - options are below, I talk back too 😊.
 Also, the online view(medium/personal blog) contains the comment section!

+Do you like this newsletter?
+Do you follow any blog or newsletter that you like?
+I'd love to read what you read, please do share. ✌️